tkrop/go-testing/mock/README.md

   with other setup methods that determine the predecessors and successor mock calls.

-* `Parallel` allows to creates an unordered set of mock calls that can be combined with other setup methods that determine the predecessor and successor mock calls.
+* `Parallel` allows to create an unordered set of mock calls that can be combined with other setup methods that determine the predecessor and successor mock calls.